h01ger/piuparts/README.txt

-piuparts README_1st
+piuparts README
 -------------------

 Author: Lars Wirzenius
 Email: <liw@iki.fi>

-After reading this README_1st you probably also want to have a look at the piuparts manpage, to learn about the available options.
+After reading this README you probably also want to have a look at the piuparts manpage, to learn about the available options.
 But read this document first!